XpiritCommunityEvents/HOL/codescanning.md

 ![Code Scanning - Set up](./images/codescanningsetup.PNG)

-You'll be directed to the `Get started with Code Scanning` form, from where you can set up code scanning to use the CodeQL product maintained by GitHub or a third-party code scanning tool.
+You'll be directed to the `Get started with Code Scanning` form, from where you can set up code scanning to use the *CodeQL Analysis* product maintained by GitHub or a third-party code scanning tool.
 For this lab, we'll pick the CodeQL product.
-To enable this, you'll click the `Set up this workflow` for the `CodeQL Analysis` product maintened by Github.
+To enable this, you'll click the `Set up this workflow` for the `CodeQL Analysis` product maintained by Github.

 ![Code Scanning - Get started](./images/getstartedwithcodescanning.PNG)